arthai-marketplace

 If Docker Desktop itself didn’t start, that’s a per-user OS toggle: open Docker Desktop → Settings → General → “Start Docker Desktop when you log in.”
 We can’t set this for you.

+Q: What survives a reboot vs what doesn’t?
 See getting-started.md → Step 7g: What survives a reboot for the full table.
-Short version: env vars + compose file + your trace data all persist; what was running depends on whether your containers have restart: unless-stopped (they should, after this fix).
+Short version: env vars + compose file + your trace data all persist; what was running depends on whether your containers have restart: unless-stopped (current /otel-setup templates set this; verify with docker inspect --format '' arthai-intelligence).